rpgreview/papersandpaychecks/pnp.md

 **Goat (Capra aegagrus hircus) and Sheep (Ovis aries)**

+The domestic goat *Capra aegagrus hircus* and domestic sheep *Ovis aries* are closely related members of the subfamily *Caprinae*, and are part of the Order of even-toed ungulates (*Artiodactyla*) ruminants.
+Very rarely sheep and goats interbreed, and even more rarely the offspring are fertile.
+Both are domestic variants evolved by selective breeding from wild members of their genus.
+Sheep and goats are among the earliest animals domesticated by humans and are a prominent source of milk products, wool, and meat - which how the typical *Papers & Paychecks* character will encounter them.

+Goats and sheep show significant variance in size according to breed and with sexual dimorphism, with the male being larger; as little as 20 kilograms for the smallest goat does, up to 160 kgs to the largest rams.
+Goats reach puberty between three and fifteen months of age, and sheep from four to eight.
+Gestation length is approximately 150 days, with twins the typical result.
+Sheep live on average 10 to 12 years, and goats 15 to 18 years.
+Both sheep and goats have good hearing, and an excellent field of vision and sense of smell.
+They do not have good depth perception.
+Sheep and goats are both herbivores and grazing animals.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|
 | Strength	    |  1        |  -5        | Profession	 | Macaw |